Loyd Jowers trial: Result and criticism

-The result in the Jowers trial prompted the United States Department of Justice (DOJ) to reopen the case.
+The result in the Jowers trial prompted the U.S. Department of Justice (DOJ) to reopen the case.
 In June 2000, Attorney General Janet Reno announced that, after looking into Dr. King's assassination, no evidence of a conspiracy could be found.
-The DOJ said it identified numerous inconsistencies in Jowers' statements.
-It said the witnesses who supported Jowers during the trial were either not credible or contradictory.
-Moreover, it claimed there was no proof Frank Liberto was a member of the Mafia.
+The DOJ said that it identified numerous inconsistencies in Jowers' statements, and that the witnesses who supported Jowers during the trial were either not credible or contradictory.
+Moreover, it claimed there was no proof that Frank Liberto was a member of the Mafia.
 The DOJ suggested that Jowers fabricated his story for financial reward.

 Over a decade later, the DOJ's Civil Rights Division documented its disagreements with the trial's evidence, testimony, and verdict.
 It stated in its conclusion: "the trial's evidence fails to establish the existence of any conspiracy to kill Dr. King.
 The verdict presented by the parties and adopted by the jury is incompatible with the weight of all relevant information, much of which the jury never heard.
 Accordingly, the conspiracy allegations presented at the trial warrant no further investigation."

-Gerald Posner, an investigative journalist who wrote the 1998 book Killing the Dream, in which he argues that James Earl Ray was the lone killer, said after the verdict: "It distresses me greatly that the legal system was used in such a callous and farcical manner in Memphis.
+Gerald Posner, an investigative journalist who wrote the 1998 book Killing the Dream in which he argues that James Earl Ray was the lone killer, said after the verdict: "It distresses me greatly that the legal system was used in such a callous and farcical manner in Memphis.
 If the King family wanted a rubber stamp of their own view of the facts, they got it."
 Robert Blakey—who led the 1970s House Select Committee on Assassinations that probed the murders of Dr. King and John F. Kennedy—also criticized the case presented by Pepper.